-Swedish accounting may differ from that required by IAS because of the absence of specific Swedish rules in the following areas:
+Swedish accounting may differ from that required by IAS because of the absence of specific Swedish rules on recognition and measurement in the following areas:

-- accounting for employee benefits other than pensions IAS 19.52 there are no requirements to account for instruments on the basis of their substance IAS 32.18/23 the accounting for deferred taxes is less comprehensive than under IAS 12, when determining the fair values of acquired assets and liabilities; a deferred tax liability may in certain, specific cases be discounted.
-IAS 12.5/15 There are no specific rules requiring disclosures of a primary statement of changes in equity IAS 1.7 most of the information required by IAS concerning the fair values of financial assets and liabilities IAS 32.77 - discontinuing operations IAS 35
+- accounting for employee benefits other than pensions IAS 19.52 - accounting for an issuer's financial instruments on the basis of their substance IAS 32.18/23 the derecognition of financial assets.
+IAS 39.35 Tł There are no specific rules requiring disclosures of: a primary statement of changes in equity IAS 1.7 most of the information required by IAS concerning the fair values of financial assets and liabilities IAS 32.77 the fair values of investment properties IAS 40.69 discontinuing operations.
+IAS 35